4. Social Inclusion

 - the Tanoda Programme (Tanoda Program).

-The first two have a high success rate in the target group, while the National Talent Programme's specialities are the diversity and wide availability.
+The first two have a high success rate in the specific target group, while the National Talent Programme focuses on diversity and wide availability.
 (See more in sub-chapter 4.4 Inclusive Programmes for Young People.)